yonkahlon/Zenject/README.md

 Using [PostInject] to inject dependencies is the recommended approach for MonoBehaviours.

-In the case where there are multiple [PostInject] methods on a given object, they are called in the order of Base class to Derived class.
+Note that in the case where there are multiple [PostInject] methods on a given object, they are called in the order of Base class to Derived class.

 ## <a id="implementing-idisposable"></a>Implementing IDisposable